naomis-archive/esportsAgentDocs/docs/esports-queue-bot/get-started.md

 ```

 If you have configured your team correctly, the bot will add you to the queue.
 When a team is found in the queue at a similar skill level, you will be notified that your match is ready to start.

+When a match starts, the bot will provide a scrim record.
+You will need the scrim number to report your win.

+Until the scrim is reported, neither team will be able to rejoin the queue.

 ### Report a Win